Lumbrgini/LittleProjects/README.md

 # LittleProjects
-Small projects and code snippets that I made
+Small projects and code snippets that I made for practicing my abilities